cds-snc/notification-admin/README.md

 multiline log behavior, etc.).
 To do so, you can hit the `_debug?key=DEBUG_KEY` endpoint.
 The `DEBUG_KEY` should be defined in the environment's configuration, sourced at the application' startup.
 When that endpoint is reached with the proper `DEBUG_KEY` secret, a `500` HTTP error will be generated.
-With the wrong secret through, a classic `404` not found error will get returned.
+When an incorrect or empty secret is provided, a classic '404' not found error will get returned.

 =======